Helen Woodward Animal Center: History

 In January 2018, the center began construction on a new adoptions building.
 The new adoptions building opened to the public on July 17, 2019.

 Helen Woodward Animal Center holds an annual fundraising event for surfing dogs and surfing people called the Surf Dog Surf-A-Thon at Dog Beach, in Del Mar, California.
 This event helps raise awareness and money for animals while promoting responsible pet ownership.
 The Center also publishes a quarterly newsletter called "The Companion."

-In 2020, Helen Woodward Animal Center introduced a program called AniMeals Relief to offer a two week supply of dog and/or cat food for individuals that have been laid off due to the COVID-19 outbreak.
+In 2020, Helen Woodward Animal Center introduced a program called AniMeals Relief to offer a two-week supply of dog and/or cat food for individuals that have been laid off due to the COVID-19 outbreak.
 As of June 2020, the program provided more than 42,000 lbs of food to more than 3,000 families in need within San Diego County.

+In July 2022, Helen Woodward Animal Center was awarded special consultative status to the Economic and Social Council of the UNITED NATIONS (ECOSOC).
+In December 2022 and January 2024, President/CEO Mike Arms addressed the Council on the importance of advocating for the humane treatment of animals and discovering ways to benefit the community through educational and therapeutic programs for people, while involving animals.
+Additionally, in 2024, Helen Woodward Animal Center became an accredited organization within the UN Environment Programme.

-Some celebrities that support the Center are: Kristen Bell, Tippi Hedren, Ryan Newman and his wife, Krissie.
+Some celebrities that support the Center are Kristen Bell, Tippi Hedren, Ryan Newman and his former wife, Krissie.

-Remember Me Thursday

-Remember Me Thursday®, honored every fourth Thursday in September, aims to unite individuals and pet adoption organizations around the world to be an unstoppable, integrated voice for orphan pets in need of forever homes.

-In the previous six years of the campaign, over 190 countries supported the movement with hundreds of thousands of individuals and more than 700 separate animal welfare organizations around the globe holding candle-lighting ceremonies of their own, spreading the message on social media, visiting the Remember Me Thursday website, or lighting a virtual candle.

-Mike Arms, on why he created Remember Me Thursday, “My heart breaks for those beautiful people working in animal welfare who are forced to take the lives of the pets they love.
-I believe lighting a candle for the orphan pets will be a way for people to let the world know how much they love them, and the awareness can help in increasing adoptions and decreasing euthanasia.”
+Helen Woodward Animal Center has been featured on Fox's "All Star Dog Rescue Celebration" (2015) and Hallmark Channel's "American Rescue Dog Show" (2018, 2019, 2020) and People's Celebrity Match Maker (2021, 2022).